 There may eventually come a time when the person can hardly communicate at all using language.
 This can be distressing for them and those supporting them, but there are ways to maintain communication and support the person to express themselves.

 Dementia can also affect a person's cognitive abilities.
 A person with dementia may have slower speed of thought, or not be able to understand complex ideas.
 This can also affect their ability to communicate.
 For example, they may take longer to process thoughts and work out how to respond to what is being said.

 Before you speak

-- Consider what you are going to talk about.
-It may be useful to have an idea for a particular topic ready, or to ask yourself what you want to achieve from the conversation.
+- Think about what you are going to talk about.
+It may be useful to have an idea for a particular topic ready.
+You can also use the person's environment to stimulate topics.

 How to speak

 - Speak at a slightly slower pace, and allow time between sentences for the person to process the information and respond.
 This might seem like an uncomfortable pause to you, but it is important for helping the person to communicate.

 - Avoid speaking sharply or raising your voice.